RadGame: An AI-Powered Platform for Radiology Education: Introduction

 However, current radiology education platforms fall short in two key ways.
 First, most lack real-time, structured, and personalized feedback: trainees can review cases or observe ground-truth annotations, but rarely receive automated guidance tailored to their specific errors or skill level \citep{duong2019artificial, griffith2019radiology}.
 Second, existing platforms often rely on small, highly curated datasets for simplified tasks that do not capture the diversity, complexity, or volume of real-world radiology interpretation \citep{biswas2022current, banerjee2023radhunters, ali2021sonogames}.
 This limits their ability to provide trainees with the breadth of exposure and adaptive learning experiences needed to prepare for real-world clinical practice.

-To address these limitations, we introduce \textbf{RadGame}, the first AI-powered gamified platform that repurposes large-scale radiology datasets and evaluation metrics to provide personalized and structured feedback for human learners.
-RadGame consists of two modes: \textit{Localize}, where players identify findings by drawing bounding boxes on key abnormalities, and \textit{Report}, where players compose reports that are graded using CRIMSON, our extension of GREEN \citep{ostmeier2024green} that incorporates clinical context.
-In a prospective study, RadGame outperformed traditional passive learning tools in both localization and reporting tasks.
-Our main contributions are:

-\begin{itemize} \item We develop \textit{RadGame}, an AI-powered gamified platform that teaches the two core radiology tasks—localization and report writing—by repurposing existing AI radiology datasets and evaluation metrics to provide structured feedback for human learners.

-\item We conduct a prospective, multi-institutional user study, showing that RadGame significantly improves both localization and report-writing performance compared to traditional passive learning.

-\item We develop \textit{CRIMSON}, an extension of GREEN motivated by RadGame’s role as a human-centered evaluation framework.
+To address these limitations, we report the following contributions: (1) We develop \textit{RadGame}, an AI-powered gamified platform that teaches the two core radiology tasks—localization and report writing—by repurposing existing large-scale AI radiology datasets and evaluation metrics to provide structured feedback for human learners.
+(2) We conduct a prospective, multi-institutional user study, showing that using RadGame is associated with improvements in localization and report-writing performance compared to traditional passive learning.
+(3) We develop \textit{CRIMSON}, an extension of GREEN motivated by RadGame’s role as a human-centered evaluation framework.
 RadGame revealed GREEN’s limitations in accounting for clinical context (e.g., age, indication) when measuring the clinical significance of errors, leading to CRIMSON as a more context-aware metric.